indiravats/portfolio/content/research/dalhousie.md

 ### Description
 **Guide:** **Dr. Tushar Sharma** (Assistant Professor, Faculty of Computer Science, Dalhousie University)

-I have been working at the SMART Lab led by Dr. Tushar Sharma (Assistant Professor) for nearly 8 months.
+I worked at the SMART Lab led by Dr. Tushar Sharma (Assistant Professor) for more than a year.
 My experience here has helped me gain an immersive research experience and bolstered my theoretical concepts and fundamentals in Machine Learning.

-The time I spent here has been dedicated to working on two projects:
+The time I spent here had been dedicated to working on two projects:

-- **Machine Learning Techniques for Source Code Analysis** &nbsp; \
+- **Machine Learning Techniques Applied to Source Code** &nbsp; \
-     🔗 [Preprint](https://arxiv.org/pdf/2110.09610.pdf) [currently under review at *ACM Transactions on Software Engineering and Methodology*]
+     🔗 (https://www.sciencedirect.com/science/article/pii/S0164121223003291) [published at *Journal of Systems and Software (Open Science)*]
     &nbsp; \
     &nbsp;